ubsuny/23-Homework3G1/documentation.md

 - The process is repeated
   # Functions used
 - Lambda Function : Lambda function is used as a substitute for fully fledge name function to use it as a simple operation.
 They have limitations in comparision to function defined by 'def'.
 They are mostly used for simple one linear operations and are not preferred for multisteps complex operations
-- Map function: Map function is used to apply a specificed function to each item in an iterable and return a new iterable containing the results.
+- Map function: Map function is used to apply a specific function to each item in an iterable and return a new iterable containing the results.

 # Code Using Module
 Module is a file containing python definition and statements and can be imported into other modules.
 Using module we can import the file created earlier to use it in several programs.
 The filename is the module name with .py appended and is imported with the module name to run the program we want.